stacksjs/bunfig/docs/api.md

 3. `{name}.{ts,js,mjs,cjs,json}`
 4. `.{name}.{ts,js,mjs,cjs,json}`

+If an alias is provided, it will also check for files with the alias name using the same patterns if no file with the primary name is found.

 The first file found in this order will be used.
 The contents will be deeply merged with the default configuration.

 ## Error Handling